 Bo is clean - nearly sterilized - of such feelings.
 Bo doesn't need to sink into the world of the Paparazzi because they eagerly swim up to him.
 This repulsive foursome, so actively chasing their fate, were easy to despise.
 The audience cheered and applauded the comeuppance of every Paparazzi in the movie.
 Such a movie, which could normally bog down with the weight of its own subject matter, kept things rolling fast enough, and with enough morbid humor, to satisfy its audience.
 Couple that with the fact that Bo's son is in a coma, and you can nearly guess the outcome of that situation the moment you hear of it.

 Producer Mel Gibson (SUMMER CITY, MAD MAX, THE CHAIN REACTION, THE ROAD WARRIOR, BEYOND THUNDERDOME, LETHAL WEAPON, CONSPIRACY THEORY, PAYBACK, SIGNS), no stranger to slanderous media himself, has in the last few years, taken on the entire "Hollywood media machine" (which is, appallingly, baring its teeth this election year) and beaten it to a pulp by making a movie with audience appeal first and foremost.
-The movie he did this with, THE PASSION OF THE CHRIST, had a great opening weekend, in the U.S., because of all the bad press.
+The movie he made, THE PASSION OF THE CHRIST, had a great opening weekend in the U.S., because of all the bad press.
 But then it went on to a great 2nd, 3rd, 4th, 5th, and 6th weekend simply because it was that good.
-Then it fell to DAWN OF THE DEAD , then rose again on the 8th weekend (in accordance with the scriptures), becoming the most profitable movie of all time.*
+Then it fell to DAWN OF THE DEAD , then rose again on the 8th weekend (in accordance with the scriptures), becoming the most profitable movie of the year.*

 That movie proved that Mel is bulletproof to any and all negative media (so long as he puts out a decent product, anyway) and PAPARAZZI is no doubt Mel's attempt to further infuriate those members of the press who would dearly love to see him fall flat on his face.